 By default, a container is relatively well isolated from other containers and its host machine.
 You can control how isolated a container's network, storage, or other underlying subsystems are from other containers or from the host machine.

 A container is defined by its image as well as any configuration options you provide to it when you create or start it.
-When a container is removed, any changes to its state that are not stored in persistent storage disappear.
+When a container is removed, any changes to its state that aren't stored in persistent storage disappear.

 The following command runs an

 $ docker run -i -t ubuntu /bin/bash

 When you run this command, the following happens (assuming you are using the default registry configuration):

 ubuntuimage locally, Docker pulls it from your configured registry, as though you had run